 51. The Clandon Barrow Lozenge.
 This lozenge was found in the Clandon Barrow at the western end of Maiden Castle - an Iron Age fort west of Dorchester.

 Dr Joan Taylor of Liverpool University measured this lozenge and found it to be 15.5 centimetres long.
 This converts to 7.5 Megalithic Inches.
 Archaeological lack of interest in proving the Megalithic Inch is quite apparent here!
-But don't blame the girl!
+But don't blame the girl.
+She has to conform because she has a mortgage to pay.

 The central area of this lozenge has a small rhombus in each of its four corners.
 Two of these increase fourfold, while the other pair rise five times, giving 18, thus representing the radius of Stonehenge's sarsen circle.